Authentication

 : Analyze changes in a pull requestcommit

-: Analyze changes in a specific commitaction
+: Analyze changes in a specific commit

 : Defines what CodeBeaver should do.
-Supports:
+Supports:analyze

 : Analyzes changes and provides test results and bug detection analysisanalyze-and-generate

-: Does everything analyze
+: Does everythinganalyze

 does, plus generates test filesdry-run